Professor Michelle Peckham

 - Executive Honorary Secretary, Royal Microscopical Society

-Our laboratory is interested in the cytoskeleton, from basic research into how myosins perform their functions in cells, to how mutations in cytoskeletal proteins cause disease.
+Our laboratory has broad interests in the cytoskeleton, from basic research into how myosins perform their functions in cells, to how mutations in cytoskeletal proteins cause disease.
 We use a range of approaches to uncover how myosins work, from solving the structure by Cryo-EM to imaging myosin and the cytoskeleton within cells using confocal, super-resolution and electron microscopy, and a range of biochemical and biophysical approaches.

 We have a very strong interest in imaging, including super-resolution imaging.
 We have built a 3D PALM/STORM system, that allows a resolution of ~10nm (about 20 times better than a normal wide-field microscope), and an iSIM (instant structured illumination microscope) which is very good for fast live cell imaging.
 The image below shows a 3D STORM of nuclear pores (from Jonas Ries’s lab) and how we can analyse them to find the underlying structure (Curd et al., Nanoletters, 2020).